 Emily is the co-founder and joint CEO of Duchenne UK.
 Emily set up Duchenne Children’s Trust in 2012 after her son was diagnosed with Duchenne muscular dystrophy.
 Before that she was a reporter for Channel 4 News and CNN international.
 Emily has advocated on behalf of patients around the world.
 She’s spoken many times in the Houses of Parliament.
 Emily is a member of the ABPI’s eight-person Patient Advisory Council, and sits on the Steering Group for the ABPI’s Patient Organisation Forum.
 She is also a member of the MHRA’s Patient Group Consultative Forum, as well as the Steering Group for the regulator’s new Innovative Licensing and Access Pathway (ILAP

 Alex is the co-founder and joint CEO of Duchenne UK.
 Alex founded the charity Joining Jack with her husband, ex-rugby league player Andy Johnson, following their son Jack’s diagnosis with DMD in 2011.
 Alex is a board member of the World Duchenne Organisation (WDO) and has helped organise international awareness events like the World Duchenne Awareness Day.
 Alex has represented the Duchenne community by speaking at international conferences around the world, workshops and meetings with the FDA, EMA, MHRA, NICE and at the Houses of Parliament.
 Alex was honoured to join the steering committee that helped organise a workshop with the EMA on exon skipping.
 Following the meeting the steering committee published an article in the Lancet.
 Alex completed training at a Eurordis summer school to become a trained patient advocate and is also a member of the MHRA patient group consultative forum.

-Dr Guglieri is a Research Fellow/Honorary Consultant at Newcastle University.
-She has worked at the John Walton Muscular Dystrophy Research Centre in Newcastle since 2007, with a specific interest in inherited neuromuscular diseases.
-Michela leads the clinical research team which is currently involved in over 30 studies over the past 5 years.
+Dr Guglieri is a Senior Clinical Lecturer and Honorary Consultant at Newcastle University.
+She leads the clinical research team which is currently involved in over 30 studies over the past 5 years.
 Duchenne UK collaborated with 5 patient organisations to award a 5-year lectureship to Dr Guglieri in 2015.

 Professor Muntoni is a Paediatric Neurologist with an interest in clinical, pathological and molecule aspects of neuromuscular disorders.
 He is the director of the Dubowitz Neuromuscular Centre, a leading clinical and research institution for children affected by neuromuscular disorders.